 What Can I Write About?

 Do you have a hobby, activity, group or a favorite pastime ?
 Reading !
 Writing !
 Art!
 Darts !
 Cycling!
 Dancing!
 Don't laugh I'm serious: darts is a favorite pastime for many thousands of people, Men and Women.
 What I'm getting at is, it could be anything.
-Snooker, cookery, animals. in fact anything you love doing or working at as part of a group is your community.
+Snooker, cookery, animals. in fact anything you or others love doing or working with as part of a group.

 OK Why am I asking you this?
 No silly, not that you throw three darts at a board and that's that.
 For a start, how many games do you know about ?
-One two, plenty, Ok begin by telling the story of the group and why and the result of their coming together to play the game.
+One two, plenty, Ok begin by telling the story of who, how and why the activity resulted in their coming together to play the game.
 Explain the rudiments of the game, about the scoring, what teams are included, the league status of the team or star players (oh they will love their name in lights) This is of interest to thousands of people and may even convert a few more players, expand the team event or activity.

-This explanation goes for any interest you have, explain it in as much detail as you can. make sure its interesting so people will read it and your all set.
-Remember it is all about "Fun"; the activity and event (not an individual) and the enjoyment as a group or community activity.
+This explanation goes for any interest you have, explain it in as much detail as you can. make sure it is interesting so that people will read and forward it to friends, you are now all set.
+Remember it is all about "Fun"; the activity and event (not an individual) and the enjoyment that others may find as a group or community activity.

 BUT!
 There are thousands of articles out there on the Internet how will mine be any different?
 Everyone has different opinions and different thoughts on a subject.
 Use your own know how, the way you do it is bound to be different to some one else's idea of how it should be done.
 You might have little tricks or a different point of view they would like to know about.
 A new perspective to make some thing seem much easier and enjoyable than they originally thought it is - Soitsfun!
 You have just made a conversation.